 This document proposes changing the NDPA frame format for TB sensing measurement exchange and its relevant text based on D2.0 to align its behavior to be backwards compatible to 11az TB sequence.
 The identified issue is the result of AP being an initiator in sensing whereas AP in 11az is a responder hence couple of parameters were included in different subfields within the STA Info field.

+Instruction to TGbf editor in P44-45 of D2.0

+Change relevant text as shown below in addition to the title for Figure 9-75I to make it specific for use in Non-TB sensing measurement exchange

+Insert a new Figure 9-75x for NDPA frame format used in TB sensing measurement exchange, and change relevant text as shown below

-The format of the STA Info field in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 is defined in Figure 9-75l (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008).
+The format of the STA Info field in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 is defined in Figure 9-75l (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 used in Non-TB sensing measurement exchange) and in Figure 9-75x (STA Info field format in a Sensing NDP Announcement frame if the AID11 subfield is less than 2008 used in TB sensing measurement exchange).